QMTesting/qmtesting.github.io/_posts/2025-05-22-Automation-AI-Tools.md

 ## Top 10 Automation Testing Tools

 ### Selenium
 Selenium continues to reign supreme as a powerhouse in the realm of regression testing automation.
 This open-source testing framework supports the automation of web applications across different browsers and platforms, making it a go-to choice for web developers and QA professionals alike.
 With its robust WebDriver API and support for various programming languages such as Java, Python, and C#, Selenium enables testers to create reliable and maintainable test scripts.
-Its versatility, scalability, and extensive community support make it an indispensable tool for regression testing in 2024.
+Its versatility, scalability, and extensive community support make it an indispensable tool for regression testing.

 Refer to the Selenium website for more information.